Meet the Team

 Fun Fact: Joanna enjoyed dancing in a folk group when she was a teenager.

 Research Study Assistant

-Eirene is a senior at Northwestern University where she is studying Biology, Science in Human Culture, and Global Health.
+Eirene graduated from Northwestern University where she studied Biology, Science in Human Culture, and Global Health.
 She developed her interest in research while studying protein aggregation in neurodegenerative disease in a molecular biology lab at Northwestern University.
 Her research interest extended towards public health as she learned more about health disparities.
 Her interest in healthcare also grew as a volunteer at Lurie Children's Hospital.
 She hopes to continue to learn more about how to bring together healthcare, public health, and research to address health inequity and specifically that relating to asthma and allergies throughout her time at CFAAR.
 Outside of her studies, Eirene loves swimming and cooking.

 Fun Fact: Eirene was in a cut scene of the movie Mr. and Mrs. Smith when she was four years old.